 Not only is it available for purchase and feverish consumption in 75 countries, all of the Nutella sold in a year could be spread over more than 1000 soccer fields.

 Two bloggers in Italy decided to take their love of Nutella to the next level in 2007, and created a worldwide day of celebration dedicated to the addictive substance.
 Thus, every year February 5th is a day for eating Nutella, sharing Nutella recipes and memories, and looking at photos of Nutella food-porn.
 In 2013, Nutella manufacturer Ferrero tried to shut down World Nutella Day before reconsidering.
-But as of this year, at the request of Nutella Day founder Sara Rosso, Ferrero will be taking over the holiday.
+But as of 2015, at the request of Nutella Day founder Sara Rosso, Ferrero took over the holiday.

 7. There's no masking the flavor.